qgis/QGIS-Documentation/docs/user_manual/introduction/general_tools.rst

    list of all the polygons that contain the clicked point.
    All the overlapping features from the active layer are selected.

-.. tip:: Use the `Reselect Features` tool to reselect your previous selection.
+.. tip:: Use the :menuselection:`Edit --> Select --> Reselect Features`
+   tool to redo your latest selection.
    Very useful when you have painstakingly made a selection, and then click somewhere else accidentally and clear your selection.